madkira/LET_Framework/src/Data_Format/junit/Description.md

                     Class name without the package for aggregated testsuites documents.
 Required --> tests=""     <!-- The total number of tests in the suite, required. -->
         >
+        disabled=""  <!-- the total number of disabled tests in the suite. optional -->

         <!-- testcase can appear multiple times, see /testsuites/testsuite@tests -->
         <testcase name=""       <!-- Name of the test method, required. -->